 Arenberg has significant experience in intelligence matters, Congressional history, procedure, rules and protocol, and the role and impact of Congress on public policy.

 Arenberg is also an adjunct lecturer in political science at Northeastern University and adjunct lecturer in government at Suffolk University.
-He is a member of the advisory board of Social Security Works and the Strengthen Social Security Campaign, a member of the board of advisors of As America Ages, and a Senior Congressional Fellow at the Stennis Center for Public Service Leadership.
+He is a member of the Board of Directors of Social Security Works and served on the advisory board of the Strengthen Social Security Campaign, a member of the board of advisors of As America Ages, and a Senior Congressional Fellow at the Stennis Center for Public Service Leadership.

-Arenberg holds an MA and PhD in political science from Boston University.
+Arenberg holds an MA in political science from Boston University.